-Photo 11: Stage 1 from Rawlings Road - September 2019
+Photo 6: Stage 1 from Rawlings Road - November 2020

 2.2.
-Year 2 Offset Reporting
+Offset Reporting

-As required by the EPBC approval baseline surveys for koala density, koala food trees and non-native predators was undertaken in Year 1 (October 2019).
-Survey methods, metrics and performance indicators were established to be able to demonstrate achievement of an increase in koala density and food trees and decrease in non-native predators.
-Details are provided in the Koala Crossing Baseline Koala Assessment for Offset EPBC 2016/7723, 296 Mt Flinders Road Peak Crossing, Year 1 Baseline, prepared by Queensland Trust for Nature (October 2018) (Year 1 Offset Report).
+As required by the EPBC approval baseline surveys for Koala density, Koala food trees and non-native predators was undertaken in Year 1 (October 2018).
+Survey methods, metrics and performance indicators were established to be able to demonstrate achievement of an increase in koala density and food trees and decrease in non-native predators at the conditioned milestones as detailed within the Offset Area Management Plan for EPBC 2016/7723, prepared by Queensland Trust for Nature (October 2017) (OAMP).
+Survey methods and metrics were established and provided in the first Annual Compliance Report which included the Koala Crossing Baseline Koala Assessment for Offset EPBC 2016/7723, 296 Mt Flinders Road Peak Crossing, Year 1 Baseline: October 2018, prepared by Queensland Trust for Nature (QTFN) (Year 1 Offset Report) as an attachment.